Vishwas1/hugo-academic/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Imaginea Labs", url = "" } ]
+organizations = [ { name = "Imaginea Labs", url = "https://www.imaginea.com/sites/labs/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests include Blockchain, Cryptography and Security."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "vishwas.bhushan@imaginea.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Blockchain",
-  "Computational Linguistics",
+  "Cryptography",
-  "Information Retrieval"
+  "Security"
 ]

 # Organizational groups that you belong to (for People widget)